-No. The Fast 50 programme will disclose percentage revenue growth but will not disclose current- and base-year revenue amounts.
+No. The Fast 50 program will disclose percentage revenue growth but will not disclose current and base-year revenue amounts.
 Participants will be required to provide revenue proof to Deloitte.

 How many years has the Fast 50 been running?

 Fast 50 was launched in the US in 1995 and quickly expanded worldwide.
-The Belgian Technology Fast 50 programme is now in its eighth year; from 2008 until 2013 it was organised together with the Netherlands.
+The Technology Fast 50 program launched for the first time in 2021.

 How much does it cost to enter?

 It’s free - there is no registration fee.

 What is the closing deadline and when are the winners announced?

 The application period begins in July 2021, and closes on 31 October 2021.

 The winners will be announced at the Awards Ceremony and then to the public, press and on the Fast 50 website in November 2021.

 Do all entrants have to be publicly held?